larastan/larastan/docs/custom-types.md

 exists as a property on a subclass of `\Illuminate\Database\Eloquent\Model`.

 Given the type `model-property<\App\Models\User>`, Larastan will check whether the string exists as a property on the `\App\Models\User` class.
-This is true if there exists a PHPDoc annotation for this property, or if Larastan is able to infer this from your migrations.
+This is true if Larastan finds a column definition on the corresponding table in one of your migrations.

 **Example:**